fossabot/eosvc_nextjs/README.md

-Full Stack MERN app with NEXT.JS, MongoDB and OpenAI
+Full Stack MERN app with NEXT.JS, MongoDB and OpenAI and TailWind CSS

 This app is for my learning purpose.